 - Monthly newsletters with more freebies

-You’ll also get access to my latest Love SVG design, which you can use to make more t-shirts, mugs, artwork, etc.
+You’ll also get access to my latest Love SVG design (shown below), which you can use to make more t-shirts, mugs, artwork, etc.

 Simply enter your details below and confirm your e-mail.
 (Be sure to check your Promotions or Spam folder.)